 Low cost carriers' influence on traditional airlines and airports is becoming an increasingly discussed topic.
 It is reasonable to assume that the introduction and increased role of LCC influences traffic volumes and passenger behavior.
-Fig. 2 and Fig. 3 illustrate terminal performance differences with only LCC and terminals with only full service airlines (FSA) or a mix of full service and LCC.
-Even though low cost airlines do not offer food on board (during the period under analysis FSA started the transformation of in-flight catering services), F&B revenue per passenger is still lower in LCC terminals than in terminals serving only full service airlines or a mix of LCC and full service airlines (Fig.2).
-Since F&B have less square footage per thousand enplaning passengers in LCC terminals, F&B revenue per square foot is higher in LCC terminals than in terminals that serve only FSA or where LCC are present but not dominant.
+Fig. 2 and Fig. 3 illustrate differences in the performance of terminals with only LCC^5 and terminals with only full service airlines (FSA) or a mix of full service and LCC.

+Even though low cost airlines do not offer food on board, F&B revenue per passenger is still lower in LCC terminals than in terminals which serve only full service airlines or a mix of LCC and full service airlines (Fig.2).
+Since F&B have less square footage per thousand enplaning passengers in LCC terminals, F&B revenue per square foot is higher in LCC terminals than in terminals that serve only FSA or where LCC are present but do not dominate.

 Specialty Retail shops in fully LCC terminals generated less revenue both per square foot and per enplaning passenger and consequently paid less rent payments to the airport (Fig.3).
 More precise numbers from the 2008 sample are the following: terminals dominated by LCC generated 11% less revenue from each square foot, 34% less revenue per each enplaning passenger and 7% less in rent payments than other terminals.
 Even though Specialty Retail performs the worst in LCC terminals, it only paid 7% less in rent payments compared to other terminals where specialty retailers generate higher revenue.

+5 AirTran, Frontier, JetBlue, Midwest and Southwest were treated as low cost carriers

 For F&B this situation is different.
 F&B from terminals dominated by LCC generated 2% higher revenue from each square foot and only 2% less revenue per each enplaning passenger, but also 17% less in rent payments than terminals which serve full service airlines or where LCC are present but do not dominate.
 The cause of the inequitable revenue conversion into rent payments for F&B in LCC terminals could be related to the higher fixed part and lower variable part of the lease contracts typical for F&B operators.
 If this is the case, the correction of the typical lease contract structure to a more incentive compatible contract could increase LCC terminals' revenue from F&B activities.